RELEASE BLITZ WITH GIVEAWAY

 Heat Rating: 3 flames

-It is a standalone story in a series.
+It is part of the Games We Play series, but it works as a standalone.
 It does not end on a cliffhanger.

 Buy Links – Available in Kindle Unlimited